Conformal totally symmetric arbitrary spin fermionic fields

 The following remarks are in order.

-{\bf i}) $r_\smzero^a$ and $r_\smone^a$ parts \rf{man02-16112012-02} of the operator $R^a$ are determined uniquely, while $R_\smG^a$, $R_\smE^a$ parts, in view of arbitrary $\rwt_{\smG,n\pm}$, $\rwt_{\smE,n\pm}$ are still to be arbitrary.
-The reason for the arbitrariness in the operator $R_\smG^a$ is obvious.
-Global transformations of gauge fields are defined up to gauge transformations.
-Since operator $R_\smG^a$ \rf{man02-16112012-03} is proportional to the operator of gauge transformation $G$, the action of the operator $R_\smG^a$ on $\psik$ takes the form of gauge transformation governed by the gauge transformation parameter $r_\smG^a\psik$.
-The reason for the arbitrariness in $R_\smE^a$ is also obvious.
-As is well known, global transformations of fermionic fields are defined up to the contribution $\tau E\psik$, where $\tau$ is an arbitrary operator satisfying the hermitian conjugation condition $\tau^\dagger = \gamma^0 \tau\gamma^0$.
+{\bf i}) The operators $r_\smzero^a$ and $r_\smone^a$ \rf{man02-16112012-02} entering the operator $R^a$ are fixed unambiguously, while the operators $R_\smG^a$, $R_\smE^a$ remain to be arbitrary because of the $\rwt_{\smG,n\pm}$, $\rwt_{\smE,n\pm}$ are arbitrary functions of the $N_\zeta$, $\Delta'$.
+The reason for arbitrariness governed by the operator $R_\smG^a$ is clear: the $so(d,2)$ algebra transformations of all gauge fields are defined by module of gauge transformations.
+As the operator $R_\smG^a$ \rf{man02-16112012-03} is proportional to the operator of gauge transformation $G$, the action of the operator $R_\smG^a$ on ket-vector $\psik$ takes the form of gauge transformation with a gauge transformation parameter equal to $r_\smG^a\psik$.
+The reason for arbitrariness governed by the operator $R_\smE^a$ is also clear: the $so(d,2)$ algebra transformations of fermionic fields are defined by module of $\tau E\psik$, where $\tau$ is an arbitrary operator that satisfies the condition $\tau^\dagger = \gamma^0 \tau\gamma^0$.
 It is easy to see that operator $r_\Esm^a$ given in \rf{man02-16112012-08} satisfies this condition.